nghiank97/pi3/device_driver/k7_0_ioctl/Readme.md

 };
 ```

-Access by the user space
+The ioctl is accessed by the user space

 ```c
 #define WR_VALUE _IOW('a','a',int32_t*)